Home » History of the Office

 Nicholas Zeppos 2008

-Zeppos has led a number of important initiatives at Vanderbilt, including the planning process for The Ingram Commons, a landmark transformation of the first-year experience; the Strategic Academic Planning Group; innovative efforts in undergraduate admissions and financial aid; and the development of new programs in Jewish studies, law and economics, and genetics, among others.
+Zeppos has led a number of important initiatives at Vanderbilt, including the planning processes for The Martha Rivers Ingram Commons, a landmark transformation of the first-year experience; Warren and Moore colleges for upperclassmen; and Vanderbilt Barnard College, the next phase of the university’s unique living-learning residential college system.
+Other key advancements include the restructuring of the institution to split out clinical health care operations into a new corporate entity; the Strategic Academic Planning Group; innovative efforts in undergraduate admissions and financial aid; and the development of new programs in Jewish studies, law and economics and genetics.
+In February of 2016, Zeppos was honored by Insight Into Diversity magazine for his commitment to diversity and inclusion with its national Giving Back award.

-In a bold move to strengthen Vanderbilt’s commitment to admitting undergraduates on the basis of accomplishment and achievement, rather than their ability to pay, in 2009, Zeppos created an expanded financial aid program.
-By replacing undergraduate need-based loans with grant and scholarship assistance, this transformative initiative opened the university’s doors wider to highly talented and qualified students of all economic, cultural and geographical backgrounds.
-The expanded aid program is funded by a combination of strategic budget allocations and the university’s Shape the Future fundraising campaign, which under Zeppos’ leadership exceeded its $1.25 billion goal two years ahead of schedule and set a new target of $1.75 billion by 2010.
+In a bold move to strengthen Vanderbilt’s commitment to admitting undergraduates on the basis of accomplishment and achievement, rather than their ability to pay, Zeppos created an expanded financial aid program in 2009.
+By replacing undergraduate need-based loans with grant and scholarship assistance, this transformative initiative allows Vanderbilt to open its doors wider to highly talented and qualified students of all economic, cultural and geographical backgrounds.
+The expanded aid program is a top university priority and is funded by a combination of strategic budget allocations and gifts from thousands of generous donors to Opportunity Vanderbilt, a campaign to increase undergraduate scholarship endowment.